irmen/cx16assem/README.md

 - numbers in decimal 12345, hex $abcd, binary %1010011
 - symbolic labels
 - define data with ``.byte  1,2,3,4``, ``.word $a004,$ffff`` and ``.str  "hello!"``
+- can switch to (the rom-based) x16edit to avoid having to swap-load programs all the time

 ## Todo

-- command to switch to (the rom-based) x16edit to avoid having to swap-load programs all the time

 - more assembler directives?